devakapatel/t9-nextra-3/pages/sem-5/question-banks/cn/unit-1.md

 The choice between Go Back N and Selective Repeat depends on the specific requirements of the network, such as the expected error rate, latency, and the available resources for buffering and processing at the sender and receiver.

-## 7) What is the difference between error detection and correction?
+## <mark> 7) What is the difference between error detection and correction?
 Explain any One error correction technique with suitable example.

 The main difference between error detection and error correction is: